 Who writes down their goals in this busy day and age?

 Many successful people practice consistent goal writing!
-Almost all of the personal development guru and many accomplished people will say that they write down their goals.
-A study of successful people shows that many of them strongly urge us to do just that.
-In fact, this is so commonly known and written about that a Google search about this produced over 1 million results!
+Almost all of the personal development gurus I follow personally, and many accomplished people I’ve researched will say that they write down their goals.
+In fact, this is so commonly known and written about goal writing that a Google search about this produced over 1 million results!
 And yet, many of my clients simply haven’t tried it prior to working together.

 Try thinking of it like a map to your life’s destination.
 Now, sometimes it’s fun to just get in the car and drive without a map.
-But successful and happy people tell us that creating specific goals and direction is much more likely to produce the life that we want.
+But successful and happy people tell us that creating specific goals and direction is much more likely to get us to the destination that we want.
 We can create the map of our life to get where we want to go.
-All it takes is your time, energy and commitment to do that!
+All it takes is your time, energy and commitment to design the life of our dreams.

 Look around you.
 Look at your life.
 Are you living the life you’ve planned or has it just happened?